Verbena Bonariensis

 Our Founder Peter highlights some of the benefits of planting Verbena Bonariensis.

-It’s a real gem of a plant because it creates a translucent effect.
-What we mean by this is that when you see some plants, they don’t create a wall foliage, some plants create just enough distraction but still allow you see through them.
-This is exactly what this plant is ‘king of the castle’ at doing!
-Let’s say you have a patio and then you’ve got a border that leads on to a view further up the garden; this plant will create a lovely open structure so you can still see through it.
+A real gem with a translucent effect.
+Some plants don’t create a wall of foliage, some plants create just enough distraction but still allow you see through them.
+This is exactly what this plant does!
+Let’s say you have a patio and then you’ve got a border that leads onto a view further up the garden; this plant will create a lovely open structure so you can still see through it.
 And you’ll be looking through a wall of beautiful purple flowers.

 Verbena Bonariensis will grow to around a metre tall, making it quite a tall plant compared to most flowering shrubs, but still compact enough that it doesn’t robs you of valuable space.
 Moreover, Verbena is perfect for attracting pollinators to your garden later in the year.
 While most pollinators will stop flowering in summer, this plant will flower later, from mid-summer onwards to late autumn, making it the perfect summer to autumn plant for promoting populations of beneficial insects.
 Furthermore, it will thrive in either plant pots as one of the best patio plants, or in the ground amongst your other border plants, it is entirely up to you and your preference!

 The RHS has awarded this with the Award of garden Merit.
-This is essentially the ‘Oscars’ of the plant world, so that proves to you that this has been trialled, tested and proven to be perfect in home-garden environments just like yours.
+This is essentially the ‘Oscars’ of the plant world, proving it’s been trialled, tested and proven.
 And with maximum convenience too; this product is supplied as a trio of established plants in 9cm diameter pots, ready for planting straight out.
 And with YouGarden‘s excellent service, we’ll ship these straight to your door, so no trips to busy garden centres needed in order to get your hands on this wonderful variety.
 Simply order Verbena Bonariensis plants on our website (here) and they’ll be with you via our trusted courier in no time!

 Verbena Bonariensis as supplied (x3)

-So if you want a fabulous plant that will flower year after year, that will be good for your pollinators, that’s got the accreditation of the RHS, then grow Verbena Bonariensis.
+A fabulous plant that flowers year after year.
+It’s good for pollinators too!
+Plus, the accreditation of the RHS.
 You really won’t regret it!

 Planting Verbena Bonariensis